 Abusing lxc

-I found out that user ash is a member of the lxd group.
+group.
 This group can be abused by mounting the whole root file system into a container, and then I can access it freely from inside the container.

-It holds the same concept as Hack The Box - Cache (on progress..) that uses docker for the root part by mounting / (root file system) to the container and interacting with it from inside the container as a privileged user.
+It holds the same concept as Hack The Box - Cache (on progress..) that uses docker for the root part by mounting

 I’ll use this article as reference.